Igrium/rl_among_us/docs/socket_coms.md

 ## Intro
 This document outlines the communication protocols between the game server and player clients.
 All of the communication happens through websockets using the events listed here.

+Note: This document does NOT include communications implemented by individual tasks or GFC interfaces.
+The naming convention for task communications is `task.[className].[event]`

 ---

 ## Server -> Client events